Select Your Country:

 Acrophobia/vertigo warnings: None

-On Foot Holidays Companion app available from 2025, for GPS navigation/mapping and all other documentation and advice.
+On Foot Holidays Companion app available, for GPS navigation/mapping and all other documentation and advice.
 Separate GPX files for your own device also available.

 Important note: Times given for each day are walking times for an “average” walker and exclude stops.
 “CUSs” stands for “Cumulative Uphill Stretches” and measures the aggregated ascents in each day, expressed in metres of climb.
 See “Walk Grading” for more information.